matthewhou19/GPT-Agents/README.md

      Replace `localhost:3306` with your MySQL host and port, `gpt-agents` with your database name, and `root` and `matthew` with your MySQL username and password, respectively.

 5. Start the servers:

    - For the backend, navigate to the backend directory and run `mvn spring-boot:run`
    - For the frontend, navigate to the frontend directory and run `ng serve`

 6. Open your web browser and visit `http://localhost:4200` to start using GPT-Agents!

-## Learning Resources

-If you're new to the OpenAI API and would like to understand it better before diving into this project, you can check out a simpler project called [NameGeneratorGPT](https://github.com/matthewhou19/NameGeneratorGPT).
-NameGeneratorGPT is a learning tool that uses the OpenAI API to generate unique names for newborn children, inspired by classical masterpieces.
-It provides a good starting point for understanding how to interact with the OpenAI API.

 ## Usage